 An important part of making your content and collection available is being able to put your work out there in other channels, such as Wikimedia Commons.
 There are plenty of examples of institutions doing “GLAM-Wiki” activities, and several case studies to explore.

-An example is the Ipiranga Museum from Brazil, which you can read about here.
+An example is the Ipiranga Museum from Brazil, which you can read about in this article by Wiki Movimento Brasil.
 Like the Rijksmuseum, the Ipiranga Museum had to close its premises for renovations, but they managed to open their collection through Wikimedia Commons and by integrating it into Wikipedia.

-But this integration also attracts funding from different institutions.
+However, this integration may also attract funding from different sources.
 For example, the Sloan Foundation in the US supported the collaboration between DPLA and Wikimedia to make DPLA’s content more prominent in Wikimedia platforms.

 Foster reuse and remix culture

 Putting your collections online can also allow for new creative works to be created.
-For example, that’s exactly what the Birmingham Museum and Art Gallery, Black Hole Club and Cold War Steve trust did with their call for artists “Cut, Copy, Remix,” inviting artists to remix their openly available collection.
+For example, that’s exactly what the Birmingham Museum and Art Gallery, Black Hole Club and Cold War Steve Trust did with their campaign “Cut, Copy, Remix,” inviting artists to remix their openly available collection.
 And some of the results are quite amazing, like this “Cold War Steve vs The PRB, 2020” (Cold War Steve (Christopher Spencer), CC0.
 Photomontage commissioned by Birmingham Museums Trust.)

 This selected set of cases shows how important it is to allow users to engage on their own terms and to explore the wide range of possibilities only limited by their own imagination.